rafszul/-bleach_v16_62/README.md

 the pilot, which so far is the real thing has to be [downloaded as a .zip](https://github.com/rafszul/-bleach_v16_62/archive/master.zip), unpacked and run in the browser (we talking: bleach_v16_62-005-3.html)

-i left it off as is and have no inclination to get back to untill needed so no optimising, smoothing up etc
+i left it off unoptimised and overloaded with unneceseary gif files with clear difference where prototype uses pngs made from svgs which i would want to use. since we had little time to play as [#transeuropacaravans](http://citizenspact.eu/) was setting off i left it with no optimising, smoothing up etc

 btw firefox does not support advanced css filters so it might not display the real thing but i am not sure how big the difference does it make

 # * * * update * * *

-the issues with publishing adobe edge comps on wordpress multisite i had during work on diasporachangemakers.net and neighbours.org was a massive issue for simple and apparently rapid workflow.
+publishing adobe edge comps on wordpress multisite bogged down our simple and apparently rapid workflow.

 i never felt like i had the time to look into it and there were multiple possibilities as to whys and wherefores

-since we resolved github is the best immediately available and fairly accessible tool that could become replacement to all the years of socialisation and structure building known i had the web version there but weren't really doing anything with it

-it gave me loads of headaches published via business catalyst but i think this was mainly result of the file size (40mgb) which is pretty rich for a slideshow with music purporting to be an alternate reality multiplayer game.
+i guess a most issues are due to the final file size (40mgb) which is pretty rich for a slideshow with music purporting to be an alternate reality multiplayer game ;-)

 there was not enough time though and finding ourselves with reduced capability for creation of text and graphical content we still managed to cover some ground